Curriculum Vitae

 Dr. med.
 Hella Saling, née Weymann; they have two sons (Dr. med.

-University of Jena and at the Free University of Berlin; from
+the University of Jena and at the Free University of Berlin,

-gynecology at the Women’s Hospital in Berlin-Neukölln.
-He
+in obstetrics and gynecology at the Municipal Women’s Hospital in

-qualified as a University Lecturer in 1963 and was offered a
+Berlin-Neukölln.
+He qualified as a University Lecturer in 1963 and

-Professorship at the Free University of Berlin in 1968.
-1976 he
+was offered a professorship at the Free University of Berlin in 1968.

-became the Director of the Institute of Perinatal Medicine of the
+1976 he became the Director of the Institute of Perinatal Medicine

 Obstetrics in the Women's Hospital Berlin-Neukölln.
 In addition